 All contracts are deployed on Mainnet, Ropsten and Kovan.
 They are open source and available on the GitHub, or as a node package, as specified in the mStable-protocol page.

 See mStable-js for more info on ways to retrieve, parse and prepare data for interacting with the core functions.

-mStable Assets (mAssets) are built to be the solid base layer in DeFi.
+mStable Assets (mAssets) are built to an autonomous and non-custodial stablecoin layer for DeFi.
 The first mAsset, mUSD, comprises of USDT, TUSD, DAI, sUSD and USDC. mAssets can be minted with any of the underlying and used as a trustworthy base layer with which one could, for example, collateralise synthetic assets or loans.

 mAssets produce a native yield through the Save contract.
 Yield is derived from AMM swap trades, lending markets, and other income sources.
 Underlying assets can be redeemed at any time.

 Essentially anything that builds on top of or extends the mStable protocol, or utilises mAssets.

 Some ideas to build on top of mStable:

 A derivative using mStable Save or mUSD (e.g. CHAI)

 A derivative using mAssets as the settlement layer